JLASTC/Bachelorthesis/README.md

 Finally, in the quantum simulation part, we introduce the experimental preparation of the Abel U(1) gauge field.
 There are three main methods, rotation artificial gauge potential, Raman artificial gauge potential and quantum link model.
 Then we construct a double-well optical lattice, analyze the basis vector after truncation in Hilbert space, list the Hamiltonian satisfied by the vacuum state, photon state, and positron and electron states, and also briefly introduce the result of calculation simulation.
 At the end of this article, a vacuum birefringence simulation scheme is proposed, and we give some in-depth discussion on the simulation.
 ## Key words
-Quantum stimulation; Vacuum birefringence; Electron and positron pairs; Photon self-energy; Lattice field theory
+Quantum simulation; Vacuum birefringence; Electron and positron pairs; Photon self-energy; Lattice field theory